onaio/mspray/README.md

 ```

 The load_osm_hh command Loads OSM files as households into the Household model.
-This then loads the structures found in the region
+This then loads the structures found in the region.

-Finally use this command to update location structure numbers for districts/regions from target areas
+Finally use this command to update location structure numbers for districts/regions within the target areas.

 ```